 - LED flameless candles

-1. Bleaching pinecones lightens the color to a creamy white or gray.
-The bleached pinecones are simple to make, just be sure to allow up to a week for them dry and open.
+1. Bleaching pinecones lightens the color to tones from creamy white to gray.
+The bleached pinecones are simple to make, just be sure to allow up to a week for them to dry and open.
 Follow the step-by-step for bleaching pinecones.

 You can also use found pinecones or decorative pinecones that are cleaned and treated.

-2. Wrap floral wire around the base of the pinecone and leave a tail of several inches.
-You’re creating a bendable stem on the pinecone.
+2. Wrap floral wire around the base of the pinecone and leave a tail of several inches to create a bendable stem.
 The pre-cut lengths of floral wire are ideal for this task.

 5. Cut a length of jute twine the length of your mantel or as long as you desire the garland to be.
 Twist the floral wire along the top 3 inches of the jute twine.
 Place a bundle of greenery over the twine on the left side, securing it to the twine with floral wire.
 Continue along the length of the twine, adding bundles and wrapping with floral wire.

-6. At the end of the garland, turn the last bundle so the stems are facing in and the foliage covers the end of the twine.
+6. Next, when you get to the end of the garland, turn the last bundle so the stems are facing in and the foliage covers the end of the twine.
 Cover the gap with extra leaves and pine cones.

 More ideas for holiday decor: